adieuadieu/alagarr/README.md

 abstracts the Lambda-handler event-context-callback function signature so that you can spend less time writing boring Lambda/API Gateway-related boilerplate.

 Alagarr is a higher-order function which abstracts the the programming models of various serverless-cloud providers and adds a standardized request-response model extensible through composable middleware functions.
+It comes with built-in error handling which makes it trivial to implement error-recovery strategies.

 Alagarr has zero non-development dependencies.
 The codebase and middleware follow declarative, functional programming paradigms.
-Fun fact: you won't find any `if` statements in the codebase.

 ^ rewrite this w/o using fancy pancy words/phrases so it's easier to understand
 @TODO